cbrennanpoole/preamble-project/README.md

 ### Non-Negotiables
 1. Open source, open border, open for all as an always accessible, fully transparent repository on the github.com platform.
 1. All-inlcusive.
 Expect and respect diversity.
-A [True Meritocracy](https://www.theatlantic.com/business/archive/2011/11/is-true-meritocracy-impossible/248264/ ".
+A [True Meritocracy](https://www.theatlantic.com/business/archive/2011/11/is-true-meritocracy-impossible/248264/ "Some say a true meritocracy isn't a viable thing, well it's what we're after and we aim to prove it by Chasing the Dream")
 1. Establish  and implement simple yet actionable measurables fueling data-driven Solutions.
 1. Launch from Google Cloud Platform; full leverage of the platform and resources as to progressively deliver current and emerging technologies, utilize all that is machine learning, Artificial Intelligence, kubernetes, and Natural Language Processing.